VistaCareTech/vistacare_communications_docs/docs/Tools.md

 The following steps will allow you to execute the Katapult Importer functionality:

-1. On the VistaCare Plugin go to `Tools --> Katapult Importer`.
+1. On the VistaCare Communications Plugin go to `Tools --> Katapult Importer`.
 2. Choose the project where you want to import the data.
 3. Choose which kind of Layer are you going to import (Anchors example).
 4. Fill the options available for each Layer case (Anchors example):